anasen-collab/analysis/SiCal/SiRelativeCal/QQQ3s/readme.md

 Loop over front channels. channels 16-31 in the `.dat` file will be filled in.

 ### Methods
-1. //Method 1 - calculates slope of points wihtin pre-defined cut using TGraph
+1. Method 1 - calculates slope of points wihtin pre-defined cut using TGraph
-2. //Method 2 - calculates slope of points wihtin user-defined cut using TGraph
-  // This method works very similar to method 1, except that instead of a predefined cut, the user must
-  // draw their own graphical cut.
-To do this, in the canvas: View->Toolbar and click on the scissors on the top
-  // right hand corner.
+2. Method 2 - calculates slope of points wihtin user-defined cut using TGraph This method works very similar to method 1, except that instead of a predefined cut, the user must draw their own graphical cut.
+To do this, in the canvas: View->Toolbar and click on the scissors on the top right hand corner.
 Then, select the region around your data by clicking.
 Double click to close the cut.
-  // A best fit line should appear through your data 3.
+   A best fit line should appear through your data
+3. Expanded Method 1 - three slopes are calculated:
+   1) slope from un-gated fit of 2D histogram
+   2) slope from gated fit of TGraph (same as Method 1)
+   3) slope from un-gated fit of profile of 2D histogram (uses the average y-position for each x-position)
-4. //Method 4 - automated cut generation based on TProfile slope 5.
+4. Automated cut generation based on TProfile slope.
+A parrallelpiped cut is generated.
+5.Expansion of Method 4.
+Used for Det 2.
+Uses upper and lower limits for the lower bound of the gate; i.e., the gate "backs in" towards the origin over the steps.
-6.   //Method 6 - automated cut generation based on TProfile slope; cone-shaped
+6. Automated cut generation based on TProfile slope; cone-shaped cut.
+Calculates slopes within 0.2% of those of Mehtod 4 with the advantage of beign able to better detect the slope for detectors with multiple loci.

 ## Step 2
 Loop over back channels